 It will greatly simplify work with big structures, especially in cases when struct layout changes and for cases when structure can have lots of non-significant values.
 It also allows simpler ways to use implement default values for struct members.

 Updated by shyouhei (Shyouhei Urabe) over 4 years ago

 We looked at this issue in yesterday's developer meeting.
 Nobody there was against the functionality -- but the name.

 create! doesn't sound appropriate at all.

 create also not that obvious for non-English speakers like us that it expects keywords.

-Updated by herwin (Herwin W) over 2 years ago
+Updated by herwin (Herwin W) about 4 years ago

 A proposal for an implementation.